s-leger/lef_responsive_images/README.md

 lef_responsive_images php plugin

-Adds advanced features sutch css background and Art-Direction support.
+Adds advanced features such as css background images and Art-Direction support.

 A typo3 bootstrap_package extension to allow real image width generation for any breakpoint in fluid design